forta-network/forta-bot-workshop/activity-3-flash-loan-with-losses/README.md

 ## 2. Add Logic to Bot Code

-Inside of [src/agent.ts](https://github.com/forta-network/forta-bot-workshop/blob/main/activity-2-minimum-account-balance/src/agent.ts#L20), there is a handler called `provideHandleBlock`.
+Inside of [src/agent.ts](https://github.com/forta-network/forta-bot-workshop/blob/main/activity-3-flash-loan-with-losses/src/agent.ts#L32), there is a handler called `provideHandleTransaction`.

 This handler is invoked for **EVERY** transaction on the network.
 We'll be adding our detection logic here.
 Each time this handler is called, it receives a txEvent including details about the current transaction.